 Forward by Pete Sancianco

-Our Boston-Dedham Gym Manager, Sam Raia is a passionate climber who enjoys getting on real rock as much as possible.
-She is a local ambassador for the Access Fund along with the Ladies Climbing Coalition and she has always been a positive role model for climbers interested in transitioning from gym to crag.
+Sam Raia is a passionate climber who enjoys getting on real rock as much as possible.
+[At the time of this post], she is a local ambassador for the Access Fund along with the Ladies Climbing Coalition and she has always been a positive role model for climbers interested in transitioning from gym to crag.
 Please enjoy this article she wrote that shares her experiences at this local climbing crag.

 What to expect